fransenglich/musicmashup/README.md

         - id (MBID) (of album) - from MusicBrainz
         - image     - This URL can be constructed using the MBID

-The problem of Cover Art Archive being slow, is solved by doing many requests at the same time.
+FIXME The problem of Cover Art Archive being slow, is solved by doing many requests at the same time.

 # How to Build & Run

 This service is a Spring Boot and Gradle application, built on Java 17.
-Hence you can run it by:
+Hence, you can run it by:

 * Running the JAR file: